-This buttery toffee candy recipe is similar to almond roca and was inspired by an old family recipe that was made with refined sugar, corn syrup, and margarine.
+This is the best toffee recipe!
+It is similar to almond roca and was inspired by an old family recipe.
+However, the original recipe used highly processed ingredients such as refined sugar, corn syrup, and margarine which are not too healthy.

 Here is what you will need